marcdotson/data-5600/README.md

 Assignments are designed to be consistent with what students will be expected to do in practice.
 No credit will be given for late work unless an arrangement is made **prior to the relevant deadline**.
+Students are encouraged to review their graded work and ask questions to avoid repeated mistakes.

-Letter grades will follow the standard rubric.
+Letter grades will follow the standard rubric and will be determined as follows.

 |     |         |     |        |     |        |
 |:----|:--------|:----|:-------|:----|:-------|